hfinkel/lfort/docs/LibASTMatchersTutorial.rst

 The next section will deal with recursively traversing the AST to discover all changes needed.

 As a side note, here is the implementation of ``areSameVariable``.
-Clang associates a ``VarDecl`` with each variable to represent the variable's declaration.
+LFort associates a ``VarDecl`` with each variable to represent the variable's declaration.
 Since the "canonical" form of each declaration is unique by address, all we need to do is make sure neither ``ValueDecl`` (base